Vertebra: Other animals

-In other animals the vertebrae take the same regional names except for the coccygeal; in animals with tails the separate vertebrae are usually called the caudal vertebrae.
+In other animals, the vertebrae take the same regional names except for the coccygeal – in animals with tails, the separate vertebrae are usually called the caudal vertebrae.
 Because of the different types of locomotion and support needed between the aquatic and other vertebrates, the vertebrae between them show the most variation, though basic features are shared.
-The spinous processes which are backward extending are directed upwards in animals without an erect stance.
+The spinous processes which are backward extending are directed upward in animals without an erect stance.
 These processes can be very large in the larger animals since they attach to the muscles and ligaments of the body.
-In the elephant the vertebrae are connected by tight joints, which limit the backbone's flexibility.
+In the elephant, the vertebrae are connected by tight joints, which limit the backbone's flexibility.
 Spinous processes are exaggerated in some animals, such as the extinct Dimetrodon and Spinosaurus, where they form a sailback or finback.

 Vertebrae with saddle-shaped articular surfaces on their bodies, called "heterocoelous", allow vertebrae to flex both vertically and horizontally while preventing twisting motions.
 Such vertebrae are found in the necks of birds and some turtles.

 "Procoelous" vertebrae feature a spherical protrusion extending from the caudal end of the centrum of one vertebra that fits into a concave socket on the cranial end of the centrum of an adjacent vertebra.
 These vertebrae are most often found in reptiles, but are found in some amphibians such as frogs.
 The vertebrae fit together in a ball-and-socket articulation, in which the convex articular feature of an anterior vertebra acts as the ball to the socket of a caudal vertebra.
 This type of connection permits a wide range of motion in most directions, while still protecting the underlying nerve cord.
 The central point of rotation is located at the midline of each centrum, and therefore flexion of the muscle surrounding the vertebral column does not lead to an opening between vertebrae.